 After we receive your online application, we will:

 - Provide confirmation of your application- either electronically or by mail.

 - Review the application.

-- Contact you if we need more information or documentation.
+- Contact you by telephone or by mail if we need more information or documentation.

 - Inform you if other family members may be able to receive benefits on your record, or if you may be able to receive benefits on another person’s record, such as your spouse or your parent.